saifkhan5566/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

 >
 >       *Principal 'xxx@xxx.com' could not be created.
 Only connections established with Active Directory accounts can create other Active Directory users.*
 >
->2.
-The following error may also occur and can safely be ignored:
->
->       *07-create-wwi-perf-sale-heap with label CTAS : Sale_Heap.
-Cannot index into a null array.*
 >
 ## Exercise 2 - Working with Apache Spark in Synapse Analytics